CalvinLanger/CalvinLanger/README.md

 - 👋 Hi, I’m @CalvinLanger
-- 👀 I’m interested in new technology, cybersecurity, car's, travel's
+- 👀 I’m interested in new technology, cybersecurity, car's, travel's, psychology
-- 🌱 I’m currently learning python, javascript, linux
 - 💞️ I’m looking to start new job
 - 📫 How to reach me: calvin.langerr@gmail.com